 In 1966 state legislation was passed making the care of unwanted children a responsibility of the state.
 Many of the services provided by the Home were no longer needed.
 Through the 50s and 60s orphanages were falling out of favor, and considered less appropriate for dealing with children without parents.
 The foster care system was gaining popularity and credibility.
 Orphanages were being considered inhumane.
 A child would not have individual attention from a mother and father figure in an orphanage just because of the nature of such homes.
 There were too many children and it was impossible to give individual attention to each kid.
 So from 1966 to 1968, the home ceased functioning as an orphanage.
 In 1968, the last kid was adopted out of the Children’s Home, marking an official change in services.

-From 1970 to 1975, a youth’s home for troubled boys was established but the leadership was conflicting and the organization needed to re-approach the goal of the society.
-Neighbors, realizing the implications of having delinquent teenager boys next door after police had to be called out to regain control of several youths, protested.
+From 1970 to 1975, a youth’s home for troubled children was established but the leadership was conflicting and the organization needed to re-approach the goal of the society.
+Neighbors, realizing the implications of having delinquent teenager boys and girls next door after police had to be called out to regain control of several youths, protested.
 Finally after a survey of what was most needed in providing children services, a children’s counseling center was organized.
 It opened in 1975.
 The home was now focused on psychiatry, counseling, and therapy for children and their families, whether they can pay or not.
 Today they serve over 3,000 children each year.

 A conference room, an observation room, a library, and five new offices, as well were added.
 The outside, on the other hand, had not been touched, and still is completely original.
 However, on the inside only the attic remains from the original days, the chipped paint and old wood floors standing witness to the tales now locked up in bulky old filing cabinets that clutter the space presently used for storage.